Cyfrin/zksync-upgrade-verification-rs/README.md

 ## Installation

 To install and use the `zkgov-check` tool, follow these steps.
-Note that the tool is distributed via GitHub Releases, but you may need to build it locally if a compatible binary for your platform (e.g., macOS, Linux, Windows) is not available.
+Note that the tool is distributed via GitHub Releases, but you may need to build it locally if a compatible binary for your platform is not available.

 ### Prerequisites
 - curl